Skip to main content

 • For a mortgage with a PAR finding (including projects granted a Project Certified status through the PCS process), the project review requirement(s) assessed, if Condo Project Advisor found that the project complied with the requirement(s) and the PAR findings are detailed on the Condo Project Advisor Feedback Certificate.

 No. For PWRs, a waiver exception is for a specific mortgage secured by a condo unit within an established condominium project.
-For PARs, Condo Project Advisor focuses on certain project review requirements.
-So, a PAR finding only covers a project’s compliance with the project review requirements that the tool assesses and that PAR finding is applicable only to the mortgage identified on the Condo Project Advisor Feedback Certificate.
+For PARs and PALs, Condo Project Advisor focuses on certain project review requirements.
+So, a PAR or PAL finding only covers a project’s compliance with the project review requirements that the tool assesses.
+Additionally, the PAR finding is applicable only to the mortgage identified on the Condo Project Advisor Feedback Certificate.
 It is not transferrable to other mortgages secured by units in the same project.
+A Condo Project Advisor Feedback Certificate is not issued with PAL findings.

 Refer to Q2 under the Green and Yellow PAR Status subhead for a list of requirements Condo Project Advisor does not assess for streamlined review and established condominium projects review types and Q2 under the Project Certified PAR Status for requirements for which Sellers remain responsible for condominium projects with a Project Certified status.